 An equity instrument is any contract that evidences a residual interest in the assets of an entity after deducting all its liabilities.
 Equity instruments issued by the Company are recorded at the proceeds received, net of direct issue costs.

-The accompanying notes form an integral part of these financial statements i.
+i.
 Property, plant and equipment